lyssieth/sauce-bot/README.md

 ### Currently implemented

-- `sauce!saucenao <link>` to use the saucenao backend (faster but rate limited, more places searched)
+- `sauce!nao <link>` to use the saucenao backend (faster but rate limited, more places searched)
-  - Rate limits currently:
+  - Global (across all users) rate limits currently:
     - 30s: 6 searches
     - 24h: 200 searches
 - `sauce!iqdb <link>` to use the iqdb backend (slower but no rate limit, less places searched)